 In Pseudomonarchia Daemonum (1577) by Johann Weyer, Abaddon is a high-ranking demon, depicted as a warrior-like figure commanding respect in hell’s hierarchy.

-The Dictionnaire Infernal (1863) by Collin de Plancy emphasizes Abaddon’s Revelation role, describing it as a monstrous entity leading locusts from the abyss.
+The Dictionnaire Infernal (1863) by Collin de Plancy highlights Abaddon’s role in Revelation, describing it as a monstrous entity leading locusts from the abyss.

-The Book of Enoch, an apocryphal text (circa 2nd century BCE), indirectly references the demon not as an evil entity, but rather as a place of punishment for fallen angels, linking it to the abyss.
+The Book of Enoch, an apocryphal text (circa 2nd century BCE), indirectly refers to the demon not as an evil entity but as a place of punishment for fallen angels, linking it to the abyss.

 Similarly, the Zohar treats the demon as a metaphysical realm of ruin, likely influencing later Christian demonology.
-Unlike Ars Goetia demons with detailed summoning rituals, Abaddon’s appearances are more abstract, focusing on its apocalyptic role rather than practical evocation.
+Unlike the Ars Goetia demons, which require detailed summoning rituals, Abaddon’s appearances are more abstract, focusing on its apocalyptic role rather than on practical evocation.

 Powers and Abilities